-The female burrows through the froth plug on top of the locust egg pod and uses a retractable, needle-like ovipositor to lay one egg in each locust egg.
+The female burrows through the froth plug on top of the locust egg pod and uses a retractable, needle-like ovipositor to lay an egg in each locust egg.
 On hatching, the wasp larva feeds inside the egg and kills the locust embryo.
-A proportion of
+In dry conditions

 S. fulgidus adults can remain dormant in the locust egg for a month or more before emerging after rain.

-Various species of fly parasitise locust nymphs and adults.
+Various species of fly are parasites of locusts.
 They are usually seen in higher rainfall areas and can kill or reduce the fertility of locusts.

-Blaesoxipha spp. (sarcophid blowfly) are a common parasite with a rapid rapid larval development of 4-6 days in summer.
-The female fly deposits minute maggot-like larvae directly on the locust which then bore into it.
-The fully grown larva emerges through the locust body wall and pupates in the ground.
+Blaesoxipha spp. (sarcophid blowflies) are a common parasite with a rapid larval development of 4-6 days in summer.
+The female fly deposits minute maggot-like larvae directly on the locust which bore through the cuticle.
+The fully grown larva emerges through the locust body wall and pupates in the soil.
 The parasite has several generations a year.
-It usually does not kill the adult, but a parasitised female may lay fewer eggs.
+It usually does not kill the adult, but parasitised females lay fewer eggs.
 Nymphs generally die following emergence of the parasite.

-Ceraciafergusoni (tachinid maggot) is a parasite that resembles
+Ceracia fergusoni (tachinid fly) is a parasite that resembles

 Blaesoxipha.
 The female fly glues eggs directly onto the body of locusts.
 On hatching a small larva burrows through the base of the egg and enters the host.
 When fully-fed (10-14 days after hatching) the larva emerges from the locust by pushing through the segments in the body.
 Pupation takes place in the soil, the adult fly emerging 12-15 days later.

 Trichopsidea oestracea (bee-fly) females scatter thousands of eggs on the ground or on standing dead timber such as tree stumps or fence posts.
-The resulting larvae move around freely until they find a locust or grasshopper which they enter through the spiracle (breathing hole).
+The resulting larvae move around freely and enter a locust or grasshopper through the spiracle (breathing hole).
 Generally only one larva develops inside each host and after emerging from the host it burrows into the ground to pupate.
-Those which pupate in autumn become adults late in the spring locust nymphal development period .
+Those which pupate in autumn become adults in spring during the locust nymphal development period.
 There is a smaller second generation in the summer.
 High levels of parasitism have been recorded in dry seasons.
 Parasitised locusts do not mature eggs and usually die when the fly larva emerges.

 Tarsonemid mites (tracheal mites) are frequently overlooked as they live on the inside of locust tracheae (breathing organs).
 Their eggs can be seen on the dorsal surface of the locust when its wings are expanded.

 Leptus sp. (body mites) is a red mite larvae that is frequently found attached to the wings and bodies particularly of old locusts.
-The host is genrally not affected.
+The host is generally not affected.

-Nematodes (round worms) are important parasites of locusts and grasshoppers in high rainfall areas but they are rarely found in the drier regions.
+Nematodes (round worms) are important parasites of locusts and grasshoppers in high rainfall areas, but they are rarely found in drier regions.